 Va.
-Code Ann. § 53.1-202.2(A); J.A.
-44. Before July 1, 2022, the program provided for a maximum of 4.5 ESCs for every 30 days served.
-Id.; J.A.
-63. The number of credits earned depends on the "class level" awarded to the individual during the preceding year.
-J.A.
-27, 44-45.
+Code Ann. § 53.1-202.2(A); Pet.
+Mem.
+Supp.
+2. Before July 1, 2022, the program provided for a maximum of 4.5 ESCs for every 30 days served.
+Id.; Mot. to Dism.
+3. The number of credits earned depends on the "class level" awarded to the individual during the preceding year.
+Pet.
+Ex.
+B 13; Pet.
+Mem.
+Supp.
+2-3.
 A person's class level is determined through an annual evaluation process that considers whether the person has incurred any disciplinary infractions, achieved the goals set out in their re-entry plan, and maintained employment.
 Id.